KetiKhuturidze/CSharpLearning/Bools/README.md

 ### Logical Puzzles

-In this section you have to use the logical operators to solve the logical puzzles in the [LogicalPuzzles.cs](Bools/LogicalPuzzles.cs) file.
+Using the logical operators to solve the logical puzzles in the [LogicalPuzzles.cs](Bools/LogicalPuzzles.cs) file.
 You can combine the logical operators together to get the expected result of a logical function.
 Start with creating a _truth table_ for a logical function you work with, then analyze it and reconstruct a logical function to satisfy the truth table criteria.

 Here's the example of solving [Puzzle1](Bools/LogicalPuzzles.cs#L5) puzzle.